-The Group does not have its own factories to produce solar power related products such as photovoltaic mounting brackets, solar trackers and the guardrail of the solar power stations.
+The Group does not have its own factories to produce solar power related products such as photovoltaic mounting brackets, solar trackers and the quardrail of the solar power stations.
 As such, the Group relies on purchasing such products from the suppliers.
 Any increase in the selling price of such solar power related products procured from the suppliers could have an adverse effect on the Group's financial results and profits.
 In addition, there is no assurance that the business relationships between the Group and the suppliers will not deteriorate in the future.
-If the suppliers terminate or reduce the supply of such solar power related products from other existing suppliers or new suppliers on commercially reasonable terms and in a timely manner for delivery.
+If the suppliers terminate or reduce the supply of such solar power related products to the Group, the Group may not be able to procure sufficient quantity of such solar power related products from other existing suppliers or new suppliers on commercially reasonable terms and in a timely manner for delivery.
 Any interruption of, or decline in, the supply of such solar power related products could materially disrupt the Group's sales of solar power related products business.